‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 The act of crossing the Courtney Campbell Causeway is indeed a rite of passage for Jays fans who routinely make the pilgrimage to Dunedin.

-The first piece of misinformation on the internets is that fans shouldn’t stay in Dunedin itself because it ‘shuts down around 7:00pm.’
+The first piece of misinformation, and most common piece of fake news is that fans shouldn’t stay in Dunedin itself because it ‘shuts down at 7:00pm.’
 This is patently false.
-Not only does Dunedin not shut down in the evenings (more on that later) it’s a really fun and funky town that has a lot to offer.
+Not only does Dunedin not shut down in the evenings (more on that later), it has a really fun downtown that is full of character with plenty to offer.
 If you can, try to stay within walking distance of the stadium.
-I’m not going to tell you specifically where (because I don’t want my hotel to be booked up next year when the spring training schedule is released) but there are plenty of options in the area.
-There’s nothing worse than spending an afternoon at the ballpark with Chad The Beer Guy and not being able to buy what he’s hawking because you have a 40 minute drive back to St. Petersburg in front of you.
+There’s nothing worse than spending an afternoon at the ballpark with Chad The Beer Guy and not being able to buy what he’s hawking because you have a 40-minute drive back to St. Petersburg in front of you.

 With that in mind, there are some great bars and restaurants within walking distance of Florida Auto Exchange Stadium.
 They are perfect for a post-game beer (or more) before heading for dinner.
-Here are my favourites:
+Here’s a quick-and-dirty rundown of the usual suspects:

-Rosie’s Tavern: This is a fun bar that is tucked behind a complex of art galleries on Broadway.
-Regularly home to live music and is dog friendly.
+Rosie’s Tavern: Named after the owner’s late Beagle, Rosie’s is tucked behind a complex of art galleries on Broadway.
+Rosie’s has consistently solid live music and is, of course, dog friendly.
+Rosie’s portrait can be found on the wall along with many furry frequent customers.
 For a more in-depth review of Rosie’s, have a look at this article in the Tampa Bay Times.

 The Chic-a-Boom Room & Kelly’s : Located on Main Street in Dunedin, this is a popular spot for post-game happy hour beers.
 Cheap Yeunglings on tap.

 Dunedin Brewery: Located just off the Pinellas Trail in downtown Dunedin, this brewery is the oldest microbrewery in the state of Florida.
-Fans seem to love it; I don’t understand why.
-The beer is not great and the food is mediocre.
+Fans seem to worship it; I don’t understand why.
+The beer ranges from awful to above average, though there is a wide selection.
 They do have some solid live music from time to time, however.
+Bonus points for having a dog-friendly patio.

 Dunedin House of Beer: Basically a bar that has a large beer selection.
-Apart from that, unremarkable.
+Heavy on ales and IPAs, nary a lager in sight.

 Casa Tina’s: Exceptional Mexican food & drinks.
-Before it was sold in Canada, I used to come here and zero in on the Modelo Especial.
+Before it was sold in Canada, I used to come here and zero-in on the Modelo Especial.
 Now that Modelo Especial is available at the LCBO, I recommend trying the home-made aguafrescas such as Jamaica and Horchata.
 Bohemia is my new favourite Mexican beer available here.
 Of course, don’t miss their margaritas.
-All menu items are amazing, especially the Cochinita Pibil.
-Steer clear of the Tilapia in favour of the Sea Bass.
+All items on the menu are amazing, especially the Cochinita Pibil.
+The salsa/pico de gallo that comes with home made tortilla chips is extraordinarily fresh.
 The Elotes are also very strong.
-Patio seating is available.
+Patio seating is available and the staff are super friendly.

-Olde Bay Cafe & Dunedin Fish Market: My favourite spot.
+Olde Bay Cafe & Dunedin Fish Market: My favourite place to sit and have a drink while watching the sunset over the harbour.
 OBC has the freshest fish, a terrific beer selection and an eclectic crowd.
-It’s so dog friendly here that dogs get served bowls of water and snacks before their owners are able to order.
+It’s so dog-friendly here that dogs get served bowls of water and snacks before their owners are able to order.
+14/10 dogs would come back again.

 The Living Room: An upscale dining on the Main Street of Dunedin.
-Despite being upscale, the restaurant is still dog-friendly.
+While the environment is more fine-dining, the restaurant is still dog-friendly.
 For $7 they’ll bring your dog a bowl of grilled salmon with rice, or chicken and green beans.

 You will notice from the above list that many of the bars and patios are dog-friendly.
 This is not a coincidence.
 From FIDO Friendly magazine’s Dunedin aka Dogedin: